2024 Solar Incentives Guide for York, ME - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit might apply to you, reach out to your local York solar installers.
+The easiest way to understand how the new Clean Energy Credit might apply to you is to talk with your local York solar panel installers.

 State & Local Solar Incentives